manneharikrishna/K8S_env/README.md

 ## K8S_env
-## To Create k8s cluster in your local system fire below command
+## To create k8s cluster in your local system fire below command.

 # vagrant up

-## make sure install virtualbox installed in mechine and you are in this repo files present in PWD.
+## Make sure install virtualbox installed in mechine and you are in this repo files present in PWD.